slyedoc/bevy_sly_blender/readme.md

 ## TODO

 - [x] Figure out random crashes during export in io-scene-gltf2 - fixed main branch
-- [x] Flatten Entity Hierarchy - having so many nested entities is a pain, and feels so foreign and complicates so many things and queries
+- [ ] Flatten Entity Hierarchy - having so many nested entities is a pain, and feels so foreign and complicates so many things and queries
   - Have tried ever way I can think of using bevy_scenes, but it forces nesting that just gets in the way, have bypassed it completely now, see [SpawnBlueprint](./src/blueprints.rs) and [SpawnLevel](./src/levels.rs).
+    - Disabled for now, see `nested` feature, dont try to manage parent child relationships yourself
 - [X] Collaspse blender plugins to 1
   - [X] Unify settings
   - [X] flatten structure